-The event generated in MadGraph and tau decay by Tauola package is measured in method section.
-Now we will obtain the selection efficiency for different masses of W' in different channels.
-For any given signal region efficiency cuts table of experimental paper \cite{lab2} is used to find the selection cut for the probability to pass for any given signal region.
-Efficiency cuts are reported in this paper for events reconstructed properties and these cuts are the function of generator level values for that property.
-The detectors effects taken into account are becomes very easy and accurate due to these properties that are difficult in to the model always.
-The cuts are all taken independent following that paper.
-For different signals region and different channels to get full selection efficiency all the efficiency cuts are multiplied.
+The events are generated by MadGraph and $\tau$ decay is performed by Tauola package.
+Now we will obtain the selection efficiencies for different masses of $W^{'}$ at different coupling constants.
+For signal selection efficiency cuts as reference \cite{lab2} have been used to find the selection cuts for the probability to pass for any given signal region.
+Efficiency cuts are reported in this paper for events reconstructed properties and these cuts are the functions of generator-level values for that property.
+The detector's effects are taken into account.
+All efficiency cuts are multiplied for different signals regions and different channels to get full selection efficiency.

-The efficiency for different channels are found for different masses of W' bosons by running simulation code.
-The following table gives the efficiency for different channels and different masses in the standard model like scenario, and fig gives its graph.
+The efficiency for different channels are calculated for different masses of $W^{'}$ bosons by running simulation code.
+The table \ref{tab4} gives the efficiency for different channels and different masses in the standard model like scenario as shown in fig. \ref{fig5}.

-The efficiencies are calculated for different masses of W' and for different coupling constants (mixing angles).
-These results are compared with the above table and figure produced in standard model like scenario, and found that the efficiency do not depend upon the coupling strength as expected.
-The efficiency of the signal region is only the function of kinematics of the event generated which changing with mass of W'.\\ For any given integrated luminosity () the total number of expected events can be estimated in that channel, if one know the production cross section(?) of the event and branching ratio(BR) of the signal and for that channel full selection efficiency by the following equation.
+The efficiencies are calculated for different masses of $W^{'}$ and for different coupling constants (mixing angles).
+These results are compared with the given table \ref{tab4} and fig. \ref{fig5} is produced in standard model like scenario, and found that the efficiency do not depend upon the coupling strength as expected.
+The efficiency of the signal region is only the function of kinematics of the event generated which changes with mass of $W^{'}$.\\

+For any given integrated luminosity, the total number of expected events can be estimated in that channel, if one knows the production cross-section of the event and branching ratio (BR) of the signal and for that channel full selection efficiency by the following equation.

-where $\chi$ is the full selection efficiency.
-The systematic uncertainty and integrated luminosities are given in the table taken from the experimental paper followed.
+Where $\epsilon^{ch} $ is the full selection efficiency.
+The systematic uncertainty and integrated luminosity are given in the table \ref{tab5} taken from the experimental paper followed.